Co-Founder & Creative Director

 Jeff Kasowitz is a social innovator, musician and community builder.
 Jeff has deep background in nonprofit management and strategic planning.
 He served as Vice President of Strategy and Growth for the national education reform organization City Year where he worked on partnership building, scaling impact and developing organizational culture.
 He has taught on leadership and collaboration for organizations including the Harvard Graduate School of Education.
 A guitarist and singer, Jeff writes and performs original music inspired by Jewish texts and liturgy and recently released his first album, Arba'im Shanah.
 Jeff served as a prayer leader and board member of Nehar Shalom Community Synagogue and was Chief Strategist for The Boston Tree Party.
 Jeff is a Joshua Venture Fellow and past PresenTense and Environmental Leadership Fellow.
 Jeff holds MBA and MPH degrees from UC Berkeley.

 Maya Abramson is a musician, outdoor enthusiast, spiritual leader, and spreadsheet enthusiast.
-When Maya isn’t at Studio AM, you can find her writing music, spending time in the great outdoors and daydreaming about meeting her favorite female-folk idols.
-Maya has been involved in the local Jewish community as a song leader at Camp Tawonga and music specialist and educator at Temple Isaiah in Lafayette.
+You can often find her writing music, spending time in the great outdoors and daydreaming about meeting her favorite female-folk idols.
+Prior to joining the JSP team, Maya served as the head song leader at Camp Tawonga and music specialist and educator at Temple Isaiah in Lafayette.
 She aims to create spaces that bring people together through song and shared experience.
 In addition to music, Maya has been involved with the Interfaith Youth core advocating for religious diversity and inclusion.
 She is super excited to be a part of all the amazing things that are happening at the Jewish Studio Project!
 You can reach her at firstname.lastname@example.org.

 DR. PAT ALLEN